 2. Grab your SEPTA Key (Don’t have one?
 Click here for info!).
-The fare is $2 per ride; $1 per transfer if you have a SEPTA Key card.
+The fare is $2 per ride; your first transfer is free, $1 for your next transfer if you have a SEPTA Key card.
 If you're paying cash, the cost is $2.50 and you must have exact change - the Operator cannot make change.
-Monthly and Weekly TrailPasses and TransPasses are accepted as well as a One Day Convenience Pass and a One Day Independence Pass.
+Monthly and Weekly TrailPasses and TransPasses are accepted as well as a One Day and Three Day Convenience Pass and a One Day Independence Pass.
 These passes can all be purchased and loaded to a SEPTA Key card.

 3. Go to your station.
 If you're starting your trip from either 69th Street Transportation Center or Norristown Transportation Center, to access the platform, tap your SEPTA Key card on the "validator" located on top of the turnstile.
 If you are starting your trip from one of the twenty (20) intermediate stations, you will tap your SEPTA Key card on the "validator" located next to the Operator after you board the train.
 (Passenger etiquette tip: Let people off before getting on.)